FROM THE SRRC

 RESEARCH STUDY PARTICIPATION OPPORTUNITIES

 The Study Recruitment Review Committee (SRRC) is sharing the information below about opportunities for students, faculty and staff to participate in studies with permission to recruit participants from the Queens College community.
-Each of the studies listed below have been approved by an Institutional Review Board (IRB) for Human Subjects Research.

 Participation is entirely voluntary and it is up to you to decide whether you will choose to participate in a study.
 All questions or concerns about a particular study should be addressed to the Principal Investigator (PI) listed with the study.
 To learn more about a study, including how to participate, click the posting.
 To request permission to recruit participants at QC, follow the instructions For Researchers.